 (Download this document "Satan Loves This, Do You?" for more details on the problems with self-esteem or self-love.)

 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of Godliness but denying its power.
 And from such people turn away! -- 2 Timothy 3:1-5

 Future for Relationships

-Carl Rogers, a renowned psychologist has stated, “It would take a bolder man than I to predict what will emerge (for relationships and marriage).”
+Carl Rogers, a renowned psychologist said, “It would take a bolder man than I to predict what will emerge (for relationships and marriage).”
 That is a great statement for anybody that trusts in their knowledge without a foundation in God's Word.
 Why?
-Obviously, none of us can see the future.
-But, it is interesting that he made that statement when one of his basic beliefs is people are inherently good and seek to make things better.
+Obviously, none of us know the future.
+But, it is interesting that he made that statement when he believes people are inherently good and seek to make things better.